acelere/jupyterhub-dockerspawner-with-local-users/README.md

 sudo npm install -g configurable-http-proxy
 ```

-Ubuntu uses Python at OS level and we do not want to break that.
+Linux uses Python at OS level and we do not want to break that.
 So, install the virtual environment package first:
 ```bash
 sudo apt install python3-venv -y
 ```